onkarpatil7490/genai_data_quality/README.md

-# GenAI Data Quality API
+# GenAI Data Quality APIs

 This project provides an API server for managing and testing **data quality rules**.
 Users can write rules in natural language, which are automatically converted to SQL, and then applied to validate or transform data as part of your ETL pipeline.